 |4-Year Private Nonprofit||-0.3%||0.7%||-0.6%||-0.2%||-0.4%||-0.4%||2.4%||3.2%|

 As mentioned before, economic downturns can often induce people over the age of 24 to start or complete their education.
-This is something that occurred to an extent during the Great Recession of 2007-2009 and could happen again as the U.S. steadily recovers from the effects of the pandemic.
-The new importance placed on virtual, at-home learning and working by the pandemic will undoubtedly influence colleges and universities for the foreseeable future.
+This is something that occurred to an extent during the Great Recession of 2007-2009 and could happen again as the US. steadily recovers from the effects of the pandemic.
+The new importance placed on virtual, at-home learning and working by the pandemic undoubtedly influenced colleges and universities during the height of the pandemic and into the future.
 With greater online access to education, both nonprofit and for-profit, it wouldn't be surprising to see an uptick in enrollment in the next few years.
 At the same time, the disruption to normal campus life on colleges could act as a major damper on new applications and admissions to college.
 This would of course drive future college enrollment down.